 Creating Passcodes

-Adding a New Mobile Device or Landline
+Adding a Landline or device

 1. Browse to an application that uses SSO, such as my.lafayette.edu.